allanwhite/contentful-mc-uploader/content/in-echo/podcastEntry/4-molly-coye-md/innovationarticle.md

 Guest: Dr. Molly Coye

-Fullname: Travis Good, MD

-HostURL: /travis

-HostAvatar: /assets/img/profiles/prof-travis.jpg

-HostTitle: Co-founder, CEO & Chief Privacy Officer

 Date: 03/09/2015

 Postmedia: <iframe src="//fast.wistia.net/embed/iframe/aocbrkh5y5" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="500" height="312"></iframe>

 Summary: Dr. Molly Coye joined us to talk about UCLA's innovation process through the topic _"Doer, thinker, delegator: Why all three traits drive decision making that sustains organizational change."_ We learned a great deal about the full life cycle of innovation adoption—from sourcing to evaluating to implementing to operationalizing.
 Come check this interview out for a candid glimpse into one of the nation's best innovation programs.

-Bio: Dr. Coye is the Chief Innovation Officer at UCLA Health and oversees the UCLA Innovates HealthCare Initiative.
-She also is responsible for developing other initiatives, programs and strategies that promote and nurture innovation across UCLA Health to improve the quality of care delivered locally and globally.
-She is an internationally recognized leader in advancing innovative approaches to healthcare delivery, adopting new technologies and shaping national health policy.

-Dr. Coye received her M.D. and M.P.H. degrees from Johns Hopkins University and is board certified by the American College of Preventive Medicine.
-A true Renaissance woman, Dr. Coye also has a M.A. degree in Chinese History from Stanford University and is the author of two books on Chinese history.

 Keys: |
 1. Innovations can come from within an organization, but often comes from outside.
 It is equally critical to create processes to discover innovations from both sources.